By-Laws of the Faculty of the College of Liberal Arts

 The Faculty of the College of Liberal Arts shall consist of all Instructors, Assistant Professors, Associate Professors and Professors in the departments listed below; the Dean of the College of Liberal Arts as Chair, and the Associate and/or Assistant Dean(s) of the College.

-The following Department, Institutes, and Programs, plus other departments, institutes, and programs which subsequently may be assigned to the College through appropriate procedures will comprise the College: Anthropology; Art and Art History; Center for the Humanities; Classics, Humanities, and Italian Studies; Communication; Education; English; Geography; History; Humanities Program; Justice Studies; Languages, Literatures, and Cultures; Music; Philosophy; Political Science; Psychology; Sociology; Theatre and Dance, Women’s Studies.
+The following Department, Institutes, and Programs, plus other departments, institutes, and programs which subsequently may be assigned to the College through appropriate procedures will comprise the College: Anthropology; Art and Art History; Center for the Humanities; Classics, Humanities, and Italian Studies; Communication; Education; English; Geography; History; Humanities Program; Justice Studies; Languages, Literatures, and Cultures; Music; Philosophy; Political Science; Psychology; Sociology; Theatre and Dance, Women’s and Gender Studies.

 Tenure-track members of the Faculty, as defined above, shall be entitled to vote on all matters brought before the College.

 Article II.
 Meetings